vfaraji89/vfaraji89/README.md

 **About Me**

-👀 Passionate about labour market, text and people data 🧮 Interested in Math, Econometrics and Advanced Statistics 🌱 Currently improving Python skills and exploring data science and LLMs
+👀 Passionate abou people data (HR, Finance and Sales Domain) 🧮 Interested in Math and Advanced Statistics.
+🌱 Data + LLMs but focus on more data than AI.

 🔧 Skills
-Pandas,Numpy,Pydata,SQL
+SQL, Python (Numpy,Langchain, Pandas).

 🎯 Target Projects